reidashwill/blm-api/README.md

 * _Navigate to https://github.com/reidashwill/black_lives_matter_quotes_api_
 * _clone the respository to your local machine_
 * _navigate to the cloned directory and open in your text editor of choice to view code_

+* _navigate to https://boiling-brook-46170.herokuapp.com/quotes to see the api live

 ## Known Bugs
 No known bugs at this time